How to File For Divorce in Carson County – 2026 Update

 Step 2: Filing Fees and E-Filing via the District Clerk

-The divorce filing fee in Carson is generally around $350, though it can vary.
+The divorce filing fee in Carson County is generally around $300 to $350, though it can vary based on whether children are involved.
 For e-filing, use the District Clerk’s system: create an account with an approved service provider, prepare your documents in PDF, and upload them by selecting New Case or New Filing, choosing the court, and paying the fee with a credit/debit card.

 Step 3: Service of Process and Waivers of Service

-In Carson, Texas, divorces require the respondent to receive an Official Notice via Citation, which entails delivering court documents to inform them of the divorce.
-This delivery can be done by a sheriff, constable, or private process server. the respondent can sign a notarized Waiver of Service acknowledging receipt of the petition without formal delivery.
+In Carson County, Texas, divorces require the respondent to receive an Official Notice via Citation, which entails delivering court documents to inform them of the divorce.
+This delivery can be done by a sheriff, constable, or private process server.
+Alternatively, the respondent can sign a notarized Waiver of Service acknowledging receipt of the petition without formal delivery.

 Requirements for Parents: The Parent Stabilization Class

 In Carson County, Texas, parents going through divorce or custody battles must take a four-hour Parent Stabilization Class.
 This required course, offered by state-approved vendors, teaches effective communication, conflict resolution, and co-parenting skills to help support children’s emotional well-being.
-Customized to local regulations, the class also provides a certificate upon completion, which must be filed with the county clerk as court documentation.
+Customized to local regulations, the class also provides a certificate upon completion, which must be filed with the District Clerk as court documentation.

 The 60-Day Waiting Period and Finalizing Your Case in Carson County